Blue Mountain Resort: 20th century

 The resort was opened by Ray Tuthill in 1977 as Little Gap Ski Area; he re-established it as Blue Mountain in 1989.

 In 2002 and 2003, Blue Mountain added two advanced runs and a teaching hill with two beginner slopes, fed by a triple chairlift and a conveyor lift.
 In 2006, the resort added eastern Pennsylvania's first high-speed six-pack chairlift.

-In 2007, Tuthill's daughter, Barbara Green, became the President and CEO of Blue Mountain.
+In 2007, Tuthill's daughter, Barbara Green, became the president and CEO of Blue Mountain.

 In summer 2008, the resort implemented a $3.1 million upgrade for the 2008-2009 ski season.
 It included improvements to the resort's snowmaking equipment, a newly built dining facility, and the addition of a new intermediate trail between Razor's Edge and Paradise named Dreamweaver.

 In 2018, Blue Mountain partnered with the United States Luge Association and created a natural luge, for the US Luge team to evaluate Olympic Candidates.

 In 2019, Blue Mountain resort expanded its RFID access.
 As of December 2021, snowmaking was added.

-A new six-pack chair known as Main Street Express replaced the Burma and Main St Chairs in 2022, making Blue Mountain the only East Coast resort with three high speed lifts.
+A new six-pack chair known as Main Street Express replaced the Burma and Main St Chairs in 2022.